-Now, you will apply the concepts introduced above by practicing writing a complete lab report on measuring your own reaction time.
+Now, you will apply all of these concepts and practice writing a complete lab report on measuring your own reaction time.

 Your reaction time is the time that it takes to react to an unexpected event.
 For example, an Olympic champion could start running approximately 0.15 seconds after the starting gun fires.